OrangeBetaStar/WaifuBrew/README.md

 04/27/18 - Restarted progress of Settings panel (ConfigPane).
 Fixed and enhanced dialoguebar.
 The placement is now relative.
 Lastly, start page buttons now react to mouse for better GUI experience.
 [BetaStar]

 04/28/18 - Added "load" button to main screen.
 Added more elements in resource pool for future use (like "Save" image).
+[BetaStar]

+05/02/18 - Properly set up Singleton to reduce the amount of dependency between classes.
+(No more passing around class objects of main!)
+Able to retrive variables from classes.
+Implemented back button of ConfigPane and responds to mouse clicks, however GUI get stuck.
+I can move to Stage 2 -> Stage 0 -> Stage 1 (I can go from Setting page to Main to Play field).
+Cleared useless codes / redundant lines [BetaStar]